lipemat/phpstan-wordpress/Readme.md

 ```
 ### `AtLeast<T, U>`

-Mark a set of array shape keys as required while leaving the rest as is.
+Mark a set of array shape keys as required while making the rest optional.

 ```php
 /**